-Question Answer Mark Number 2 (b) AO2 Indicative content Answers which think the causation argument proves God exists, are likely to use such reasons as: • it provides a logical argument for the existence of God • there must be a first cause of the universe • only God is eternal so only God could cause the universe Answers which do not think the causation argument proves God exists, are likely to use such reasons as: • some things might not need to be caused • science proves how the world was caused • religious experiences might be a better proof of Gods existence.
-4 Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 2 (b) AO2 Indicative content Answers which think the causation argument proves Allah exists, are likely to use such reasons as: it provides a logical argument for the existence of Allah there must be a first cause of the universe only Allah is eternal so only He could cause the universe Answers which do not think the causation argument proves Allah exists, are likely to use such reasons as: some things might not need to be caused science proves how the world was caused religious experiences prove Allah exists Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. it provides a logical argument for the existence of God) 1 mark For a personal response with: • two brief reasons • or one developed reason (e.g. it provides a logical argument for the existence of God, only God is powerful enough to cause the universe to exist) 2 marks For a personal response with: • two reasons with one developed For a personal response with: 3 marks • two developed reasons 4 marks
+Award marks as follows: For a personal response with: one brief reason (e.g. it provides a logical argument for 4 the existence of Allah) 1 mark For a personal response with: • two brief reasons • or one developed reason (e.g. it provides a logical argument for the existence of Allah, only Allah is powerful enough to cause the universe to exist) 2 marks For a personal response with: two reasons with one developed 3 marks For a personal response with: two developed reasons 4 marks

-Question Number Indicative content The quality of written communication will be assessed in this answer (strands i, ii and iii) 2 (c) AO1 The main ways include: children will believe what their parents tell them children will worship in a faith community children will learn to pray which may lead to belief in God they will participate in religious festivals Other approaches are possible and must be marked according to the levels.
+Question Number Indicative content The quality of written communication will be assessed in this answer (strands i, ii and iii) 2 (c) AO1 The main ways include: children will believe what their parents tell them children will worship in a mosque children will learn to say salah children will go to the madrassah to be taught about Islam they will participate in religious festivals Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Level Mark Descriptor 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: • giving a brief way The answer is likely to be in basic English.
+Level Mark Descriptor - 0 No rewardable material.
+Level 1 1-2 Little understanding of the issue shown, typically by: giving a way not explaining but only describing the reference The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: • using two brief ways • or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
+Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief ways or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
-Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief ways • or a fully developed way • or two ways with one developed.
-The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief ways or a fully developed way or two ways with one developed The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.